 How to Improve Customer Experience in Call Centres

 There is always room for the improvement of CX in call centres with a myriad of different touch points where a customer connects with your brand.

 At each point, there’s something you can do to enhance your call centre customer experience.
 The key is taking it a step at a time.

 Your sales team probably already knows a lot about your customers, including their demographics and expectations.
 But to take it a step further, your call centre customer service team needs to know your clients personally.

-Put a face on your customer by creating a persona that allows your team to envision exactly who they are communicating with, day in and day out.
+Put a face on your customer by creating a persona that allows your call centre team to envision exactly who they are communicating with, day in and day out.
 The more detailed, the better!

-For example, if your primary customer is male between 18 and 30 and living in the city, you might create a persona like this:
+For example, if your primary customer is male between 18 – 30 and living in the city, you might create a persona like this:

 - Jeremy Knowles, 25

 - Single, living in a three-bedroom apartment with four roommates

 - Loves to go out on the weekends and after work, usually to bars and clubs